What To Pack For Italy: 30 Essentials Every Woman Needs For Italy

 • Laundry detergent Sheets – Keep your clothes smelling fresh and you will be able to wear certain items more than once.

-• Sea Bands & Non-Drowsy Dramamine — If you’re prone to motion sickness I strongly recommend adding Sea-Bands to your Italy packing list especially if you are taking excursions to see the grottos or taking a day trip to Capri.
+• Sea Bands & Non-Drowsy Dramamine—If you’re prone to motion sickness, I strongly recommend adding Sea-Bands to your Italy packing list, especially if you are taking excursions to see the grottos or a day trip to Capri.

-• Take some Non-Drowsy Dramamine and wear the sea band so you will not become seasick.
+• Take some Non-Drowsy Dramamine and wear the sea band to avoid becoming seasick.

 What to leave at home